mike-lischke/vscode-antlr4/doc/graphical-visualizations.md

 This extension can create a number of graphical visualizations for you.
 All of them (except of the railroad/syntax diagram) share the same look and feel (they are all based on [D3.js](https://github.com/d3/d3)).
 You can press and hold the left mouse button in a free area in the graph and drag the mouse, to move the graph's view port.
 The mouse wheel or track pad can be used to zoom in and out.
 Certain graphs allow for additional actions, see below.

-All graphs also allow to export them to an SVG file (or in the case of the full RRD list, to an HTML file).
-The export will also copy the internal CSS file, as well as all custom CSS files you have specified for a graph type (in the settings).
+All graphs also allow to export them to an SVG file (and in the case of the full RRD list, also to an HTML file).
+The export will add the internal CSS file, as well as all custom CSS files you have specified for a graph type (in the settings) to the exported SVG.
 SVG files always use the light theme style colors, while the HTML output follows the currently set vscode theme.

 ## Railroad (aka.
 Syntax) Diagrams